dvlprwchoi/covid-19-numbers/README.md

 # COVID-19 NUMBERS

 As we have been living in the pandemic world from 2020, some people may want to know the numbers related to the COVID-19.
 The COVID-19 Numbers App is a single page web application built with ReactJS and 3rd party COVID-19 API.
 This app has a mobile responsive design depends on a device's screen size.
 It shows on-demand COVID-19 related numerical data.
-A user also can get data by typing a county name.
+Users also can get data by typing country names.

 # Preview